 Go into Settings > Battery on your phone to see which apps and processes are using the most power.
 Check the results here over the course of a couple of days, and you’ll soon see a pattern.
 Now, you can be more strict with power-hungry apps.

 For example, you can turn off background app refresh for apps that you don’t use that much, or apps and services that rely on being awake constantly.
 Here are some typical culprits:

 Turn off hardware you don’t need

-Your phone is packed with different kinds of radios, including Bluetooth, Wi-Fi, NFC and LTE.
+Your phone is packed with different kinds of radios, including Bluetooth, Wi-Fi and NFC.
 Turn off the ones you don’t use.

 Turn down brightness and visual effects

 When you need your battery to last all day, turn down the screen brightness before you go out for the day.
 It’s too late if your battery’s on 15% – the damage is already done.

 Simplify your wallpaper.
 Turn off the visual effects and moving wallpapers, and opt for a static image.